Training

 Learning objectives:

-By the end of this module, participants will have the skills and knowledge to:
+By the end of this interactive course, you will be able to:

 Who should do this course?

-• This is a course for any person who has interaction with stakeholders during engagement programs, direct or online.
+• This is a course for any person who has interaction with communities and stakeholders during engagement programs, direct or online.

 • The skills taught in relation to managing conflict are transferable to many professions.